Leicestershire Community Champions Awards 2020

 An event that brought people within the community together or made a difference in the local community.

 An event run after March 2020.
-This could be online, virtual or socially-distanced, how have you managed to bring your community together in a creative way.
-This does not necessarily need to be a fundraising event but something that made a difference to people’s lives and raised spirits during a difficult time.
+This could be online, virtual or socially-distanced to bring your community together in a creative way.
+Not necessarily need to be a fundraising event but something that made a difference to people’s lives and raised spirits during a difficult time.

 Inderjit Bajaj – Worlds Biggest Coffee Morning